The Culture & Architecture

 11:30 am ~ Tour of Whitney Plantation

-Take a guided tour of the Whitney Plantation, the only plantation museum in Louisiana dedicated to telling the story of slavery.
-Walk the historic grounds, visit preserved buildings such as the Big House and slave cabins, and see powerful memorials honoring the lives of the enslaved people who lived and labored here.
-Through art, artifacts, and first-person narratives, the Whitney offers a moving and essential perspective on the history of the region and the legacy of slavery in America.
+Take a guided tour of the Whitney Plantation, the only plantation museum in Louisiana dedicated to telling the story of slavery through the eyes of those who were enslaved here.
+Explore the historic grounds, visit preserved buildings such as the Big House and slave cabins, and see powerful memorials honoring the lives of the enslaved people who lived and labored here.
+Through art, artifacts, and first-person narratives, the Whitney provides a moving and essential perspective on the region's history and the enduring legacy of slavery in America.

 Whitney Plantation